nxp-imx/imx-smw/Documentations/API/source/config_file_howto.rst

    [SECURITY_OPERATION]
        <string: name of operation>;
-       /* A combination of the lines below describes */ /* the Secure Subsystem capabilities for this Security operation. */
+       /* A combination of the lines below describes */ /* the Secure Subsystem capabilities for this Security Operation. */
        <param1>_VALUES=<value1>:<value2>:<value3>;
        <param2>_RANGE=<integer: min>:<integer: max>;
        <param3>_RANGE=:<integer: max>; /* threshold lower than */